Leadership and Governance

 A RAND Study led by Marsh earned media attention in July 2011 when the New York Department of Education ended a bonus program as a result of its findings.
 A Big Apple for Educators: New York City’s Experiment With Schoolwide Performance Bonuses found that the New York City schoolwide performance bonus program had no effect on students’ test scores, school report cards, or the way teachers reported doing their jobs.
 The New York Times was among the news outlets to feature the report.

 Donna Raphael, Trustee

-Donna Raphael has spent over 20 years holding various financial reporting and planning positions at Warner Bros.
-She received a Bachelor of Science in Economics with an accounting emphasis from University of California, Santa Barbara and started her career at Ernst & Young where she earned her CPA.
-Donna has served on the Board of Echo Horizon School since 2010, and as chair of the Audit Committee she has played an active role in Echo Horizon’s long term financial planning efforts.
-Donna and her husband Jorge have one son who graduated from Echo Horizon in 2013.
+Donna Raphael has spent over twenty years holding various financial reporting and planning positions at Warner Bros.
+She received a Bachelor’s of Science in Economics with an accounting emphasis from University of California Santa Barbara and started her career at Ernst & Young where she earned her CPA.
+Donna has served on the Board of Echo Horizon School since 2010 and as chair of the Audit Committee has played an active role in Echo Horizon’s long term financial planning efforts.
+She and her husband Jorge have one son who graduated from Echo Horizon in 2013.

 Jennifer Roggenkamp, Trustee